 Microsoft Excel (version 2015) was used to tabulate responses, and statistical analyses were descriptive.
+There were numerous open-ended questions in the survey.
+The free text responses were initially categorized descriptively into large categories based on the frequency of responses.
+Similar responses were collapsed together to facilitate analyses and interpretation.
 The study was funded through a CPSP in-kind grant.
 Data elements where the “n” value is less than 5 were reported according to CPSP policy.

 RESULTS